- Make/Cancel an Appointment

 Writing a senior honors thesis, or any major research essay, can seem daunting at first.
 A thesis requires a reflective, multi-stage writing process.
 This handout will walk you through those stages.
 It is targeted at students in the humanities and social sciences, since their theses tend to involve more writing than projects in the hard sciences.
 Yet all thesis writers may find the organizational strategies helpful.

 That depends quite a bit on your field of study.
 However, all honors theses have at least two things in common:

 In general, students who are at the end of their junior year, have an overall 3.2 GPA, and meet their departmental requirements can write a senior thesis.
 For information about your eligibility, contact:

 It’s a good idea to review some of the honors theses other students have submitted to get a sense of what an honors thesis might look like and what kinds of things might be appropriate topics.
-Check out the online UNC Honors Thesis Archive.
+Look for examples from the previous year in the Carolina Digital Repository.
+You may also be able to find past theses collected in your major department or at the North Carolina Collection in Wilson Library.
 Pay special attention to theses written by students who share your major.

 Ideally, you should start thinking about topics early in your junior year, so you can begin your research and writing quickly during your senior year.
 (Many departments require that you submit a proposal for an honors thesis project during the spring of your junior year.)

 Say you’re interested in the efforts to ratify the Equal Rights Amendment in the 1970s and early 1980s.
 That’s a big topic that probably can’t be adequately covered in a single thesis.
 You need to find a case study within that larger topic.
 So…

 Now you’ve got a much more manageable topic: Women in North Carolina Who Opposed the ERA in the 1970s and 1980s.